All Episodes

 What I'm going to do right now is I'm going to talk to a fellow named Joe.

-Joe is, in fact, a friend of the man who calls himself the Wave Rider.
+Joe is, in fact, a friend of the man who calls himself the wave rider.

-We received a total of three very, very, very literate, articulate communications
+We received a total of three very, very, very literate, Articulate communications from somebody who claims to be an affected time traveler.

 He calls himself the Wave Rider.

-And Joe, in Texas, in Austin, Texas, has sent me a fax, and he has included the code words that I might know who I'm speaking to.
+And Joe in Texas, in Austin, Texas, has sent me a fax, and he has included the code words that I might know who I'm speaking to.

 I'm not going to tell you what those code words are, but I know that he's the real McCoy.

-But before I proceed with what I'm about to do, I think I need to get Joe's permission, in effect.
+But before I proceed with what I'm about to do, I think I need to get Joe's permission in effect.

 Joe?